 AEMO must adopt the method in either paragraphs (b) or (c).
 The same method must be applied to all delivery points.

-If an actual meter reading (“latest read”) for a basic metered delivery point is received by AEMO, AEMO must determine the distributed withdrawal for each nomination day in the period from the last notified actual meter read to the latest read (including the day of the latest read) (“sculpting period”) in accordance with the following formula:
+If an actual meter reading (“latest read”) for a non-daily metered delivery point is received by AEMO, AEMO must determine the distributed withdrawal for each nomination day in the period from the last notified actual meter read to the latest read (including the day of the latest read) (“sculpting period”) in accordance with the following formula:

 DWL(A)i = AQ x SF(A) i